hypowergravity/FunctionalGroupAnalyzer/README.md

 # Functional Group Analyzer Web Application

-A web application for analyzing functional groups in molecular structures, built with React frontend and Flask backend, deployed on Render.com.
+A web application for analyzing functional groups in molecular structures, built with React frontend and Flask backend.
 ## Features

 - **Molecular Input**: Support for SMILES, SMARTS, and MOL file formats